 - Next, if you are finding a surface wind direction, you need to take the geostrophic wind (which you just determined) and turn it inward toward lower pressure so that it crosses the isobars at roughly a 30-degree angle.
 Finally, don't forget to express the wind direction as the direction that it is blowing from.

 Are you ready to practice?
 Using the map below, pick a point on the map and estimate the wind direction.
-To check your answer, hold down the left-mouse button over the location that you chose and the local wind vector will appear along with the wind direction expressed in degrees.
-The orientation of the arrow represents the local wind direction and the length of the arrow serves as a qualitative measure of wind speed.
+To check your answer, hold down the left-mouse button over the location that you chose, and the local wind vector will appear along with the wind direction expressed in degrees.
+The orientation of the arrow represents the local wind direction, and the length of the arrow serves as a qualitative measure of wind speed.
 If you'd rather see the wind depicted as it would be on the station model, simply click on the Simulated Station Model in the menu below the surface analysis.
-This option will also give you a more specific sense for wind speeds, but the wind speeds are merely a reference.
+This option will also give you a more specific sense of wind speeds, but the wind speeds are merely a reference.
 This tool does not actually calculate the real wind speed (it's a very complex calculation).

 If you can consistently "predict" the correct wind direction at any point you choose on the map, you've got the hang of it, and you're ready to move on to the next section.
 Up next, we'll start exploring some of the weather "consequences" of patterns of surface winds.